Custom Knife Stamps

 Sizing can vary quite a bit and is based on how the artwork scales in both height and width.
 The area you have to work with on the knife also plays a large role in what size will work best.
 Size can be a personal preference: some wish for their mark to be more subtle, while others want it to stand out more.
 The smaller the design the less material will need to be displaced and the easier it will be to mark.
 The stamping method you plan to use also influences size considerations.

 Custom Touch Mark Stamp Design Options

 Your method of stamping impacts both what size and level of detail we recommend for your stamp.
+To understand this better, read our blog: Hot Stamping vs. Cold Stamping.
 A stamp works by displacing metal to leave a mark, and the larger the image you wish to mark, the more metal you need to displace.
 Also, the more metal you need to displace, the greater the force you’ll need to exert to leave behind a clean impression.

 Cold stamping is typically used in stock removal knife making.
 The knife would be stamped pre-heat treat.
 You should never stamp hardened steel.